popstas/pixel-server/README.md

    1 for blink 3 times and back to previous state,
    2 for persistent blinking
 - `brightness` - led brightness, 0 to 100, default 100

+## Behaviour
+If status changes from red to green, will be used smooth color change.
+If status changes from green to red, color will changed with blinking with last color.